Arvem64/TSM/README.md

 Key Features & Architecture:

 1. Unit of Work & IRepositories
  - Unit of Work Pattern: The app utilizes the Unit of Work (UoW) pattern to manage transactions and interactions across multiple repositories, ensuring consistency during data access and modifications.
-This design helps in reducing repetitive code and promoting cleaner code management.
+This scheme helps in reducing repetitive code and promoting cleaner code management.
  - Repositories: Custom IRepositories provide abstraction for CRUD operations with the database, allowing efficient querying and data manipulation through Entity Framework 6 (EF 6).

 2. Data Binding (Two-Way Binding with MVVM) for a quick implementation serving just test purposes